CLOUDPIXEL-LAB/ByteBox/OVERVIEW.md

   - Confirmation state resets when modal closes or different card opens (via `useEffect`)

 **User Experience**:
+- Click "Edit" to switch to edit mode
+- Modify any field: title, description, content, language
+- Click tags to add/remove them from the card
+- Toggle starred status directly in modal
+- Click "Save" to persist changes, "Cancel" to discard
 - Click copy button to copy card content to clipboard
 - See "Copied!" confirmation for 2 seconds
 - Click red trash icon to start deletion
 - Confirm or cancel the deletion
-- Board refreshes automatically after deletion
+- Board refreshes automatically after save or deletion

 ---